openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 1. To update one field, you have to provide data for all the fields, or at least most of them, because the tool interprets empty fields literally, and will save empty fields (potentially overwriting older data).
-So we recommend you first export the set of articles, and use that as the basis for changes.
+So it is recommended to first export the set of articles, and use that as the basis for changes.
 See [Exporting](#exporting).

 > [!WARNING]